iva2k/svelte-blank-20221125/CREATING.md

 See sources - "src/components/darkmode/\*" and edits to "src/routes/+layout.svelte".

 Note: DarkMode toggles 'color-scheme' property on \<html\> tag between 'light' and 'dark'/.

-However, there's no effect visible, as there's no support for dark mode in current "/src/routes/style.css".
+Add dark mode styles to "/src/routes/style.css" (see source).

 ### Add Github and Svelte icons to Footer links